goemon07/goemon07.github.io/content/about/index.md

 ---

 # whoami
 Adaptable, hyperactive and tireless, I like challenges and adventures.
 I always wonder why things happen.
-I have difficulties in surviving without running and climbing.
+I have difficulties in surviving without running, cycling and climbing.
 I do research in the InfoSec field.
 Currently based in Padua, working with [SPRITZ research group](https://spritz.math.unipd.it/).

 ![While reaching the highest peak of Gran Sasso.](/images/about/gransasso.jpg)